Guidelines for CPE Sponsors

 Unless the program sponsor specifically requests otherwise, the agency posts approved courses and links to sponsors on the Board's web site.

-Recommended Standards for Formal Program Development The Board offers the following recommended standards to support CPE sponsors in the development of CPE programs:
+The Board offers the following recommended standards to support CPE sponsors in the development of CPE programs:

 - The program should contribute to the professional competence of participants.
 The fundamental purpose of CPE is to increase the CPA's professional competence.
 A professional person is one characterized as conforming to the technical and ethical standards of the profession.
 This characterization reflects the expectation that a person holding out to perform services of a professional quality needs to be knowledgeable within a broad range of related skills.
 Thus, the concept of professional competence is to be broadly interpreted.